 They trust themselves and their abilities to weather any storm, even if they’ve been through storms in the past.

-14. They Don’t Constantly Compete
+14. Don’t Have To Constantly Compete

 Confident people refuse to compete with other people for attention or validation.
 Having silent confidence in yourself is powerful.